JonathanGarson/keyword_finder/README.md

     │   ├── external       <- Data from third party sources.
     │   ├── interim        <- Intermediate data that has been transformed.
     │   ├── processed      <- The final, canonical data sets for modeling.
-    │   └── raw            <- The original, immutable data dump.
+    │   |── raw            <- The original, immutable data dump.
+    |   └── text           <- Texts used for training.
+    |       ├── docx       <- docx documents
+    |       └── txt        <- txt documents used for traning (converted from docx documents).
     │
     ├── docs               <- A default Sphinx project; see sphinx-doc.org for details │
-    ├── models             <- Trained and serialized models, model predictions, or model summaries │
     ├── notebooks          <- Jupyter notebooks.
-Naming convention is a number (for ordering), │                         the creator's initials, and a short `-` delimited description, e.g.
-    │                         `1.0-jqp-initial-data-exploration`.
     │
     ├── references         <- Data dictionaries, manuals, and all other explanatory materials.
     │